Skip to Main Content

 Keyword Development

-KEYWORDS are the parts of a research question/topic/statement that carry the most meaning.
+Keywords are the parts of a research question/topic/statement that carry the most meaning.
 They specify what it is exactly that you are interested in researching.

-Craft your search using KEYWORDS that relate to your topic, rather than a full phrase or sentence.
+Craft your search using keywords that relate to your topic, rather than a full phrase or sentence.

 • Original search: the success of bike sharing services on college campuses